3 Ways to Make the Workplace Work for Millennial Moms

 Millennials are now the biggest generation making of up 31% of the U.S. population and 34% of the workforce.
-And more than a million millennial mamas gave birth in 2015...which means that 82% of all births in 2015 were to millennials!
-Here are three key ways to make your workplace work for millennial mamas:
+And more than a million millennial moms gave birth in 2016...which means that millennials accounted for 82% of all births!
+Here are three key ways to make your workplace work for millennial moms.

 1) Create a family-friendly workplace culture.